Re opening April 26th, click here for more info

 How good do attendees have to be? – We welcome all riders but to get the most from the sessions riders should have a reasonable level of confidence in an on-road environment, able to stand up on their pedals and cruise on flat terrain.
 No previous trail riding experience is required.

 What sort of Bike do I need?
 Although you do not need a high-end bike it needs to be a good quality mountain bike suitable for the terrain in the park and in good working order.
-The bike should be equipped with off road tyres, working gears and brakes (preferably disc brakes) and bar end plugs are essential.
-All bikes should be equipped with a minimum of 20inch wheels.
-How to ensure the bike is suitable for use at BPW can be found here or alternatively contact our coach who can advise.
+How to ensure the bike is suitable for use at BPW can be found here or alternatively contact our coach (firstname.lastname@example.org) who can advise.
 All bikes should be equipped with a minimum of 20inch wheels.

 How fit do attendees need to be?
 A reasonable base level of fitness is required but distance is not a big factor in our coaching sessions

 Can parents watch? - Due to the nature of the trails and coaching it is not possible for parents to stay and watch but it's a good opportunity to ride the Park (subject to buying a day pass) while your young ones are being coached.

 What Protective gear is recommended?
 A Helmet is an essential and mandatory piece of kit.
 Gloves and knee pads are highly recommended.
-Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and saying in control even when applying new techniques to more challenging terrain.
+Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and staying in control even when applying new techniques to more challenging terrain.